hoo29/keycloak-client-authz/README.md

 # use

-TL;DR - setup a browser authentication flow that uses the `Client Role` authenticator, create client roles called `access` on your clients you want to protect and assign members.
+TL;DR - Setup a browser authentication flow that uses the `Client Role` authenticator after a standard authenticator provider.
+Create client roles called `access` on your clients you want to protect and assign members.

 ---